-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible and coinsurance apply to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Copays and coinsurance applies, even after you meet your deductible. - The calendar year deductible is: - Participating providers You do not have to meet a deductible until your \$1,000 benefit allowance is depleted.
+The calendar year deductible is \$1,000 for Self Only, or \$2,000 for Self and Family - Non-participating providers The \$1,000 benefit allowance does not apply.
+The calendar year deductible is \$3,000 for Self Only, or \$6,000 for Self and Family. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.